gomorpheus/morpheus-docs/getting_started/installation/singleNode/centos.rst

 ..   todo: add detailed reconfigure process steps link

 #.
 Once the installation is complete the morpheus-ui service will automatically start up and be available shortly.
-To mointor the ui startup process, run ``morphues-ctl tail morphues-ui`` and look for the ascii logo accompanied by the install version and start time:
+To mointor the ui startup process, run ``morpheus-ctl tail morpheus-ui`` and look for the ascii logo accompanied by the install version and start time:

    .. code-block:: console